Tibing/howtomake.software/blog/emotion-recognition.md

 The last step is to send recognized emotions to the analytics platform like **google analytics** or **amplitude**.
 Then, you'll be able to juxtapose this data with other analytical info and understand what your users like.

-I know that it sounds a bit awkward to ask users about camera access but why not try 😅.
+Right now it'll be impossible to implement this idea since everyone cares about his security and doesn't trust websites.
-If you have any thoughts on that stuff, please, let me know.
+If you have any thoughts on how to do face recognition completely securely and how to make users trust the website, please, let me know 😅.

 I'm waiting for your comments about the idea!
 Please, [reach me on Twitter](https://twitter.com/NikPoltoratsky).